-BIOSTAT 702.
-Applied Biostatistical Methods I. This course provides an introduction to study design, descriptive statistics, and analysis of statistical models with one or two predictor variables.
+BIOSTAT 702: Applied Biostatistical Methods I: This course provides an introduction to study design, descriptive statistics, and analysis of statistical models with one or two predictor variables.
 Topics include principles of study design, basic study designs, descriptive statistics, sampling, contingency tables, one- and two-way analysis of variance, simple linear regression, and analysis of covariance.
 Both parametric and non-parametric techniques are explored.
 Core concepts are mastered through team-based case studies and analysis of authentic research problems encountered by program faculty and demonstrated in practicum experiences in concert with BIOSTAT 703.
 Computational exercises will use the R and SAS packages.
-Prerequisite: 2 semesters of calculus or its equivalent (multivariate calculus preferred).
-Familiarity with matrix algebra is helpful.
-Corequisites: BIOSTAT 701, BIOSTAT 703, BIOSTAT 721.
-MW 11:45am-1:00pm, Davenport, Hock 11025, 3 units.
+Prerequisite(s): 2 semesters of calculus or its equivalent (multivariate calculus preferred).
+Familiarity with linear algebras is helpful.

+Corequisites(s): BIOSTAT 701, BIOSTAT 703, BIOSTAT 721

-BIOSTAT 703.
-Introduction to the Practice of Biostatistics I. This course provides an introduction to biology at a level suitable for practicing biostatisticians and directed practice in techniques of statistical collaboration and communication.
+BIOSTAT 703: Introduction to the Practice of Biostatistics I: This course provides an introduction to biology at a level suitable for practicing biostatisticians and directed practice in techniques of statistical collaboration and communication.
 With an emphasis on the connection between biomedical content and statistical approach, this course helps unify the statistical concepts and applications learned in BIOSTAT 701 and BIOSTAT 702.
 In addition to didactic sessions on biomedical issues, students are introduced to different areas of biostatistical practice at Duke University Medical Center.
-Biomedical topics are organized around the fundamental mechanisms of disease from both evolutionary and mechanistic perspectives, illustrated using examples from infectious disease, cancer and chronic/degenerative disease.
+Biomedical topics are organized around the fundamental mechanisms of disease from both evolutionary and mechanistic perspectives, illustrated using examples from infectious disease, cancer and chronic /degenerative disease.
 In addition, students learn how to read and interpret research and clinical trial papers.
 Core concepts and skills are mastered through individual reading and class discussion of selected biomedical papers, team-based case studies and practical sessions introducing the art of collaborative statistics.
-Corequisites: BIOSTAT 701, BIOSTAT 702.
-TTH 3:05-4:20pm, Chan, Hock 11025, 3 units.
+Corequisite(s): BIOSTAT 701, BIOSTAT 702 Credits: 3